‘No-Homework Policy’ Of Texas Math Teacher Gets Mixed Reaction From Parents

-A Texas elementary math teacher has instituted a “No Homework” policy for her students, and not all parents are on-board, Yahoo Lifestyle reports.
+A Texas elementary math teacher has instituted a “no-homework policy” for her students, and not all parents are on board, Yahoo Lifestyle reports.

 Richelle Terry says she got the idea to ditch assigning homework after seeing the toll it was taking on her own sons.
 Specifically, she says that the energetic lads just wanted to be kids — horsing around, playing outside, and doing kid stuff.
 Instead, she said, the family spent interminable hours pouring over homework assignments, and it took a toll on parent and child alike.